-Box 40: Communication of IPC Phase 5 Famine vs. Catastrophe
+Figure 63: IPC Phase 5 Famine vs. Catastrophe - Considerations for communication

-The existence of households in IPC Phase 5 Catastrophe, especially when areas have not been classified as IPC Phase 5 Famine, should be highlighted as immediate response is should highlight that these households have an extreme lack of food and/ or other basic needs even after full employment of coping strategies.
-Furthermore, areas classified in IPC Phase 4 Emergency should be highlighted as areas with critical need for humanitarian action to save lives and livelihoods.
+The existence of households in IPC Phase 5 Catastrophe should be highlighted, especially when areas have not been classified as IPC Phase 5.
+Famine, since immediate response is crucial.
+Communication should underscore that these households have an extreme lack of food and/or other basic needs even after full employment of coping strategies.

+Furthermore, areas classified in IPC Phase 4 Emergency should also be emphasized as areas with a critical need for humanitarian action to save lives and livelihoods.

-- Specify areas/groups classified in the Famine/Famine Likely and the time frame (Box 40). - Provide a critical reasoning for classification, including reference to actual supporting evidence and source(s). - Include separate map(s)/zoom-in for the areas classified in the Famine/Famine Likely as relevant. - Include definition of famine: "According to the IPC, 'Famine' exists in areas where at least one in five households suffer from an extreme deprivation of food.
+- Develop the IPC Famine Alert as a summarized version of the IPC Standard Communication Brief to provide a clear and concise explanation of the situation. - Adhere to the following procedures: - Communicate the classification clearly, using the guidance in Figure 64, stating the name of the classification (Famine or Famine Likely), the key message (including severity, number of people and evidence level), and linking the classification to decision-making (calling for urgent action to prevent widespread deaths and reduce malnutrition and starvation and to strengthen data collection as relevant). - Specify areas/groups classified in the Famine/Famine Likely and the time frame (Figure 63). - Provide a critical reasoning for classification, including reference to actual supporting evidence and source(s). - Include separate map(s)/zoom-in(s) for the areas classified in the Famine/Famine Likely as relevant. - Include the definition of famine: "According to the IPC, 'Famine' exists in areas where at least one in five households suffers from an extreme deprivation of food.
 Starvation, extreme critical levels of acute malnutrition (at least 30 percent of children malnourished) and significant mortality, directly attributable to outright starvation or to the interaction of malnutrition and disease (at least 1 person for every 5,000 dies each day) are occurring." - State the Famine review process followed.